Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear KD,

 A little background: Lenders will lend based on the lower of the appraised value or the purchase price.
-In your scenario your lender will grant you an 80% loan based on the $950,000 appraised value.
+In your scenario, your lender will grant you an 80% loan based on the $950,000 appraised value.
 There are so many reasons why an appraisal might come in low.

-An appraisal is simply the appraiser’s opinion on the property value based on comparable sales in the neighborhood.
-The Dodd-Frank Wall Street Reform and Consumer Protection Act was supposed to give us more reliable appraisals.
-But what resulted was the influx of management company middle men, who take about ½ of the appraiser’s fee, and a barrage of out of area appraisers.
-I have had appraisers from Orange County want to drive up and appraise our local homes.
-Each community has its own boundaries, in some you want to be North of the main artery in others South, East or West.
+An appraisal is simply the appraiser’s opinion of a property’s value based on comparable sales in the neighborhood.
+In theory, the Dodd-Frank Wall Street Reform and Consumer Protection Act was intended to provide more reliable and consistent appraisals.
+However, what resulted was the influx of management company middlemen, who take about half of the appraiser’s fee, as well as a barrage of out-of-area appraisers.

-You might ask your Realtor® to review the appraisal for any glaring discrepancies.
-I have sometimes seen appraiser’s fail to make adjustments for proximity to freeways, high tension lines, etc. In this instance you can ask the Management Company to request that the appraiser make corrections.
+You might ask your Realtor to review the appraisal for any glaring discrepancies.
+I have sometimes seen appraisers fail to make adjustments for proximity to freeways, high tension lines, etc. In this instance, you can ask the Management Company to request that the appraiser make corrections.
 Sometimes this will result in a changed value.

 I understand the buyers frustration.
 In fact it happened to us when we bought our first home but fortunately it was only an extra five hundred dollars that we had to come up with.
 And by the time the issue emerges it would be heart breaking for the purchase to fall through.
 A very emotional experience